 For the first part of my working life, I found myself entrenched in an intellectually stimulating and financially comfortable job as a Lawyer, specializing in Real Estate and Criminal Law, with a high profile, medium sized firm in the Netherlands.
+I wanted to study Law and become a "lawyer" from when I was 8 years old, so it seemed I was on track to fulfil my life's ambition and passion!

 I had a major problem: after 6 years, I realized I wasn’t enjoying what I was doing anymore.